The sacred space of Jorge Oteiza

 Few titles so clearly anticipate the intention implicit in the creation and character of the artist.
 Symbolizing the tensions between the center and the periphery of the Spanish State, the figure composed of different tetrahedrons that diverge from each other, resembles a cut of sleeves and, paraphrasing the sculptor, symbolizes what he feels as “Euskadi’s visual response to the centralism of the deaf-blind politicians in Madrid”.

-The passage of time, that element that the artist fought to banish from his sculptures to anchor them in a full and eternal spatiality, is now the great ally of his memory, whose validity constitutes the best portrait of an author who embodied the idea that the purpose of art is not the work but the transforming and transcendent reality of the aesthetic experience.
+The passage of time as an element that Oteiza wanted to get rid of in his sculptures to elevate them to an eternal plane, now becomes the great ally of his legacy, whose validity is the best portrait of this artist who embodied with his art the true transforming and transcendental power of the aesthetic experience.